 - Refusing to pay bills

 - Forcing your victim to earn money for you/ another person

 - Threatening to report to your victim to the Benefits Agency or other authorities

 Are you asking your victim to do sexual things in return for meeting their basic needs and requirements.
 Whether in a relationship or not, if someone does not want to have sex, they do not have to.
-If you are forcing someone against their will, you are being abusive.
+If you are forcing someone against their will, then you are being abusive.